N02870941/mazes/docs/README.md

 Although typically we say `O(|E|) = O(|V|²)`, for **this particular problem** we can say `O(|E|) = O(|V|) = O(n²)` where `n` is the number of boxes in our grid.

 # Implementation details
 There are many ways to represent a graph in memory.
 The typical implementations of the graph structure are Edge List, Adjacency Matrix, and Adjacency List.
 However, since this graph does not need to support all of the standard graph operations, we will implement a modified version of the adjacency list.
-We will have a single array called `grid` that represents a flattened `n x n` matrix of pixels / vertices.
+We will have a single array called `grid` that represents a flattened `n x n` matrix of squares / vertices.
 The `grid` array will be of type `Cell`.

 ```
 Cell {